-High-definition Binaural spatialization engine.
+High-definition binaural spatialization engine

-Integrating the results of over a decade of spatial hearing research.
+Integrating the results of over a decade of spatial hearing research

 In the case of non-tracked binaural rendering, static source positions are sometimes difficult to localize correctly, with front/back confusions often occurring for sources in certain regions.
-To reduce such confusions, and to help stabilize the perceived position of the sound object, the actual rendered position is varied slightly, providing “added redundancy” of localization cues to the brain, reducing localization confusion.
+To reduce such confusions, and to help stabilize the perceived position of the sound object, the actual rendered position is varied slightly, providing “added redundancy” of localization cues to the brain, aiming at reducing localization confusion.

 Anaglyph was developed in the context of numerous academic research projects with the CNRS (previously under the name LSE) and Sorbonne University, with participation by the Dyson School of Engineering, Imperial College London within the remit of the 3D Tune-In project.

 The Anaglyph project is supervised by Brian F.G.
 Katz.